domeniconappo/smfr/README.md

 - start MySQL container only
 - install models package in a virtualenv
-- execute flask alembic commands
+- execute flask alembic commands for migrations
 - shutdown MySQL container

 The last command `flask db upgrade` that performs the actual schema migration,